-Christopher Sachvie enters his third season as the head coach of Dickinson's men's and women's squash teams.
+Christopher Sachvie enters his fourth season as the head coach of Dickinson's men's and women's squash teams.

 Sachvie led the implementation of the Red Devil programs as they entered their inaugural season in 2014-15.
 Prior to joining the Dickinson staff, he was an assistant with a Division I program at Brown, and also served as an assistant coach at St. Lawrence University (2010-12), where he earned a master's of education, specializing in leadership.

 A 2010 graduate of Cornell University with a bachelor of arts in sociology, Sachvie was a three-time All-American, a two-time All-Ivy selection and a three-year captain of the Big Red.
 He was voted by his teammates as the Most Valuable Player for three consecutive years.

 As a junior player, Sachvie was a member of the Canadian Jr. National squad and a U.S. Open B19 Champion.
 He continues to play competitively and finished in the top 16 in the 2011 Canadian Men's Nationals.